isbobby/isbobby.github.io/home.markdown

 > Richard Feynman — 'What I cannot build.
 I do not understand.'

+In fact, the second statement is much more accurate when it comes to software engineering (not CS), as translating theoretical knowledge to working code is a skill all good engineers must have.

 Hence, this blog aims to explain CS concepts and problems, and document the process of building solutions around these concepts and problems.

 # Main Areas of Study